Has this happened to you?

 Do you wonder how those so-called “morning people” seem so cheery and relaxed at 9am?

 Most of us have trouble waking up early.
 We may have the best of intentions the night before, but when the alarm goes off, getting out of bed is rough.
 But if you have a reason to get out of bed, one that aligns with your goals, you’ll find it much more tempting.
 We always suggest to get a good night sleep of 8 hours to have great energy in the morning.
 Typically, if you suffer from a sleep disorder it can be for the mattress you are using, air mattresses are a great treatment for this since it they can help reduce pain while sleeping, when using one we recommend to drain the leftover air in the compressor tank before stowing it away.
+According to those organizations offering treatment options for eating disorders, sleep deprivation or disorders can lead to a variety of eating disorders.

 You need a few morning rituals that create a relaxed, rather than chaotic mind.